canonical/snapcraft/docs/how-to-set-up-classic-confinement.rst

 How to set up classic confinement
 =================================

 Some snaps need to have access to system resources outside the scope allowed by strict confinement, and are unable to do this via the available interfaces.
-These snaps are configured to use classic confinement and will `need to be reviewed </t/process-for-reviewing-classic-confinement-snaps/1460>`__ before publication in the Snap Store.
+These snaps are configured to use classic confinement and will :ref:`need to be reviewed <process-for-reviewing-classic-confinement-snaps>` before publication in the Snap Store.

 This guide shows how to enable classic confinement for a snap built with a plugin.
 The example project used in this guide can be found in the appropriate repository in the list below: